-The new year is a great time to turn over a new leaf.
-Whether you’re the type to set new years resolutions or not, chances are you’re trying to improve in one area of your life.
-A popular trend in January is making health and wellness a priority and if this includes you, it makes a difference to write things down.
+It's a great time to turn over a new leaf.
+Whether you’re the type to set resolutions or not, chances are you’re trying to improve in one area of your life.
+If health and wellness is on the top of your list, it makes a difference to write things down.

 In today’s tech-savvy world, there are countless apps available to help you reach your goals but we challenge you to take a break from technology and go analog.